PROGRAM GUIDE

 The best things in the world are free (like seeing the ocean view at Cape Coast for the first time).
 Still, a little spending money can go a long way while you're abroad:

-• Mo' money, less problems: Budget $30 to $40 per day for pocket money.
+• Spending money: Budget $30 to $40 per day for pocket money.
 This will cover lunch each day, souvenirs, and additional activities.
 If you’re an especially avid souvenir hunter, you’ll want to give yourself more wiggle room—financially and in your suitcase.

 Imagine it: you’ve finally arrived.
 It’s been a few hours since you left home, but your feet are firmly planted on the ground again.
 Today’s challenge?
 Fight off jetlag and make the most of the day.